OzTamir/paymygas/README.md

     description: "Buy me lunch",
     emoji: "🍔",
   },
-  // You can override just the options you want
+  // Only specify the options you want to customize
-  // Unspecified options will use the defaults
 };

 function App() {